 There are a number of different ways you can improve your fundamental improvisation skills.

 One of the most common ways of developing your improvisation techniques is to attend an improvisation class or workshop, either one that’s specifically designed for actors or one that is also designed to appeal to members of the general public.

-There are numerous classes available in the UK that accept a range of ability levels, regardless of whether you're a complete beginner or a seasoned performer.
-For instance, the Free Association in London is just one example of where you might go to improve your improv.
+There are numerous classes available in the US that accept a range of ability levels, regardless of whether you're a complete beginner or a seasoned performer.
+For instance, the Free Association in Chicago is just one example of where you might go to improve your improv.

 Aside from attending classes, there are other ways you can get better at improvising.
 For example, you could:

 - Watch shows and films that feature actors and comedians that are famous for their improvisation skills, such as Kristen Wiig, Steve Carell, and Will Ferrell;

 - Attend comedy nights, a comedy festival, a comedy class, or other events where improvisational comedy is being performed; and

 - Play or watch improv games such as Whose Line Is It Anyway?

 In essence, the more that you can immerse yourself in the world of improvisation, and practice improvisation as a participant rather than as an observer, the more your skills should hopefully develop.